dimitroffs/ExpressLRS-configurator/README.md

 ### How to try it out:
  - clone project locally
  - run 'npm install' from main project directory
- - in 'elrs-cli/' directory modify pyvenv.cfg to match your python environment
+ - 'elrs-cli/' directory is basic python project with virtualenv interpreter.
+Setup locally using PyCharm or cli so directory contains all needed libs and executable scripts:
+  - pip, gitpython, yaspin, platformio
  - run 'npm start' to start application

 ### Currently under the hood: